Content Marketing for Pharma and Healthcare: The MAT Release

 If a patient isn’t available, you can focus your story on a doctor or other healthcare professional, but the patient should be your top priority whenever possible.

-As you’re finding and creating these stories, don’t focus on how you can mention your brand in the MAT release.
+As you’re finding and creating these stories, don’t focus on how you can mention your brand in your Media Placement.
 Instead, focus on telling genuine, helpful stories.

 2. Educate readers